Cost of Moving a Boiler

 Labour Cost to Move a Boiler

-When moving your boiler from one location to another, you will need to hire a heating engineer to carry out the work.
+When moving your boiler from one location to another, you will need to hire a qualified engineer to carry out the work.

 Heating engineers will usually work at an hourly rate, and you can expect this rate to be around £40 to £60 per hour.